 - User - enter the username for Remote Utilities Security authorization

 - Password - enter the password for Remote Utilities Security authorization

 - Save password - save password for Remote Utilities security authorization in the address book

 - Send user name (legacy) - this option is for backward compatibility with previous versions

 - Send user name - save user name for Remote Utilities Security "Users and access control" feature

 - Check online status for direct connections — enable online status checks for direct connections (learn about statuses)

-- Shared secret — specify the shared secret, if used.
+- Host authority — specify the shared secret, if used.

 - Authorization method — select the authorization method to use.

 - Auto — Viewer automatically selects authorization method.
 This is the recommended option.